pavan-uppari/sde_sheet/docs/binary_search_trees/bst.md

 ## Find the inorder predecessor/successor of a given Key in BST

-**Problem Statement**: You are given root node of the BST and the key node of the tree.
+**❓**: You are given root node of the BST and the key node of the tree.
 You need to find the in-order successor and predecessor of a given key.
 If either predecessor or successor is not found, then set it to NULL.

 Note:- In an inorder traversal the number just smaller than the target is the predecessor and the number just greater than the target is the successor.